Disease Guide ·Brachycephalic Syndrome ·2026

 What Causes Brachycephalic Syndrome

-Selective breeding for flat faces created skulls that are too short for the soft tissue inside them.
-The result is a combination of problems: narrowed nostrils (stenotic nares), elongated soft palate, everted laryngeal saccules, and a hypoplastic trachea.
-These anatomical issues restrict airflow and make breathing difficult, especially during exercise, excitement, or warm weather.
+Selective breeding shortened skulls beyond their soft-tissue capacity, causing narrowed nostrils, elongated soft palate, everted laryngeal saccules, and tracheal narrowing.
+These issues restrict airflow and make breathing difficult during exercise, excitement, or heat.
 Affects virtually 100% of flat-faced breeds to some degree

 Symptoms - What to Watch For

-Loud snoring and snorting — even when awake.
+Loud snoring and snorting when awake.
 Labored breathing during mild exercise.
-Gagging or retching, especially after eating or drinking.
-Overheating quickly in warm weather.
+Gagging or retching after eating.
+Quick overheating in warm weather.
 Cyanosis (blue-tinged gums) during exertion.
-Sleep apnea — pausing breathing during sleep.
+Sleep apnea and breathing pauses.
 Collapse during exercise in severe cases.
 Symptoms worsen progressively with age

 Diagnosis - $300-$800